Katberg Formation: Paleontology

 The Katberg Formation documents the marked drop in species abundance due to biotic crises that followed the Permo-Triassic extinction event.
 The most ubiquitous fossils found are different species of Lystrosaurus as the Katberg Formation contains the rocks of the Lystrosaurus Assemblage Zone.
 The most common fossils found are those of Lystrosaurus murrayi and Lystrosaurus declivis.
 In the lower Katberg Formation, complete and sometimes mummified articulated skeletons of L. murrayi and L. declivus are found in bone beds containing several individuals.
 The bone beds are almost always overlain by mudstone infilled with sandstone and capped by other coarse-grained sediments.
 This provides substantial geological and taphonomical evidence that these Lystrosaurus died near to dried up river channels and were mummified in the arid climate before their remains were buried by flash floods.

 The Permo-Triassic extinction event caused the extinction of all gorgonopsians and almost all dicynodont species except for Lystrosaurus and a select few other species such as Myosaurus gracilis.
 Therocephalian species experience a Lilliput effect where only smaller species survived and thrived after the extinction event.
 By the upper sections of the biozone, ecological niches began to recover as evidenced by the appearance of new species.
 Cynodonts experienced the greatest diversification with species such as Thrinaxodon liorhinus and Galesaurus planiceps being found.
-Small procolonphonid parareptiles such as Owenetta kitchingorum and Procolophon trigoniceps are also found in the Katberg Formation.
+Small procolonphonid parareptiles such as Saurodektes kitchingorum and Procolophon trigoniceps are also found in the Katberg Formation.
 In addition, the earliest ancestors of Archosauria appear in the lower Katberg Formation.These species are known as archosauromorphs and archosauriformes.
 Examples of these are Prolacerta broomi and Proterosuchus fergusi respectively.
 Notably, the Katberg Formation frequently yields burrow casts left by Lystrosaurus.

 Correlation

-The lower Katberg Formation is known to correspond in age with the Santa Maria Formation of the upper Paraná Basin in southern Brazil.
+The Katberg Formation is known to correspond in age with the Sanga do Cabral Formation of the Paraná Basin in southern Brazil.